Latest news June 2017:

-OPBG was successful in receiving two more grants for our 2017 winter operations and would like to thank and acknowledge the following sponsors:
+OPBG was successful in receiving another grant for our possum control operations and would like to thank and acknowledge the following sponsor:

 $5000 from The DCC Biodiversity Fund towards toxin & prefeed, chewcards, signage/public notices, posts for baitstations, possum master traps, nails and hammers!

 $50,000 from the Lottery Grants Board towards the winter operational costs!

 Read the latest newsletter OPBG Newsletter_October17

 Download the map showing the Peninsula divided into control sectors here (PDF).